Harrachu01/Surge/Instructions For Harrachu01.md

 INSTALL HOMEBREW: PUT /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)" IN TERMINAL •

-INSTALL GH: PUT brew install gh IN TERMINAL o
+INSTALL GH: PUT brew install gh IN TERMINAL •

 MAKE SURE GITHUB FOLDER IS IN FINDER IN SIDEBAR.
-ADD A FOLDER NAMED harrachu01 IN FOLDER o
+ADD A FOLDER NAMED harrachu01 IN FOLDER •

-ADD REPO TO LOCAL: PUT gh repo clone Harrachu01/Surge IN TERMINAL o
+ADD REPO TO LOCAL: PUT gh repo clone Harrachu01/Surge IN TERMINAL •

-DOWNLOAD GITHUB DESKTOP: PUT brew install github IN TERMINAL o
+DOWNLOAD GITHUB DESKTOP: PUT brew install github IN TERMINAL •

 OPEN IN VSCODE.
-PUT code Surge IN TERMINAL v
+PUT code Surge IN TERMINAL •

 MAKE SURGE GITHUB REPO PUBLIC SO AUGUST CAN SEE THE NEEDED STYLE FOR BEING OUR GRAPHIC DESIGNER o